quarkiverse/quarkus-openapi-generator/README.md

 To provide the credentials for your application, you can use the [Quarkus configuration support](https://quarkus.io/guides/config).
 The configuration key is composed using this pattern: `[base_package].security.auth.[security_scheme_name]/[auth_property_name]`.
 Where:

-- `base_package` is the package name you gave when configuring the code generation using `quarkus.openapi-generator.spec.[open_api_file].base-package` property.
+- `base_package` is the package name you gave when configuring the code generation using `quarkus.openapi-generator.codegen.spec.[open_api_file].base-package` property.
 - `security_scheme_name` is the name of the [security scheme object definition](https://spec.openapis.org/oas/v3.1.0#security-scheme-object) in the OpenAPI file.
 Given the following excerpt, we have `api_key` and `basic_auth` security schemes:
 ```json
 {